• Skip to primary navigation

 Design

 Lewisham Citizens held open meetings in late summer 2016 to discuss aspirations and fears about the scheme and to set the criteria for selecting architects.
 Several architects presented to residents at a ‘pick the architect’ event in September 2016.
 Residents chose Archio as their preferred architects.
 Archio spoke to residents on site to begin the design process.
 Approximately 30 residents and 48 students and staff from the neighbouring school attended.
 The community engagement has allowed Archio to develop a scheme addressing the key concerns raised by residents around pedestrian access, overlooking, height, privacy and parking.
-Planning permission for Brasted Close was granted in April 2019.
+Planning permission was granted in April 2019, and construction started in 2021.

 Who will live there